Tool Comparison

 Is Bombora more popular than ZoomInfo?

-Bombora appears in 1.2% of demand gen job postings vs 1.6% for ZoomInfo.
-No, ZoomInfo is more commonly required.
+Bombora appears in 1.6% of demand gen job postings vs 1.6% for ZoomInfo.
+They appear at roughly the same frequency.

 Can I use both Bombora and ZoomInfo?